deadlyvipers/dojo_rules/introduction.md

 This is an introduction file
-My favourite path is GIT Real
+My favourite Code School path is GIT